ibbles/LearningUnreal/Niagara Fluids.md

 In the array element set Explicit Mat to `M_RayMarch_Smoke_Inst`.
 This is a [[Material]] that does ray marching into volume data.
 A few bindings need to be setup in Mesh Renderer > Selection Panel > Bindings:
+- Position Binding: The center of the grid in world space.
+	- Bind this to a Position emitter parameter named Grid Center set in Emitter Update that in turn is bound to Convert Vector To Position that in turn is bound to Link Inputs > Emitter > EMITTER .
+GRID 3D CREATE  UNIT TO WORLD TRANSFORM > Grid Center Position.
+Require that a Grid 3D Create Unit To World Transform [[Niagara Module]] has been added to the Emitter Update stage before the Set Parameter module setting the Grid Center parameter.
 - Scale Binding: EMITTER .
 GRID 3D SET RESOLUTION .
 World Grid Extents.
 - Material Parameter Bindings: Add the following array elements:
 	- 0: